rednblkx/HAP-ESPHome/README.md

 ### 4.2 Setup

 > [!IMPORTANT]
-> Only PN532 over SPI(`pn532_spi` component) is supported at the moment due to required modifications that haven't been ported to other protocols or chips
+> Only PN532 over SPI(`pn532_spi` component) or the PN532 over HSU(`pn532_uart` component) are supported at the moment due to required modifications that haven't been ported to other protocols or chips

 > [!NOTE]
 > For quick reactions and to avoid issues, don't raise the `update_interval` over 500ms
+> Esphome is turning of the RF side of the PN532 module whenever posible to avoid wifi interference.
+However this is causing problems with Homekey.
+You have to set the `keep_rf_on` option for reliable Homekey communication.

+Example configuration for the SPI inteface:

 ```yaml
 spi: